 Any country not previously recognized by the ISCA may qualify up to two sailors at the World Championship if they can form an NSCA that must have a minimum of five members that have paid their dues to the ISCA by May first of the year of the Championship.

 The top ten (10) finishers at the previous World Championship and all former and current World Champions automatically qualify in addition to the quotas for their countries.
-Also, the top five (5) finishers at the European and South American Championships and the winner of the Masters International Championship are eligible to compete in addition to country quotas.
+Also, the top five (5) finishers at the European and South American Championships and the winner of ISCA Masters World Championship are eligible to compete in addition to country quotas.
 In addition, the North American, South American, and European Champions for the prior three (3) years also qualify for the World Championship.
 Alternates will not be selected to fill these places should the qualifier be unable to attend.

 All World qualifiers must be current members of ISCA to be eligible to race in the World Championship.